ioalexei/OSGeoUK-website/foss4guk2024/code-of-conduct.md

 ## General Guidelines

-FOSS4G:UK Local 2023 is a an person conference.
+FOSS4G:UK South West 2024 is an person conference.

 These guidelines are meant as a tool to help presenters and attendees have an enjoyable event, and should be read alongside the general [OSGeo Code of Conduct](https://www.osgeo.org/code_of_conduct/), which applies to all platforms and communication mediums.